arvidn/libtorrent/docs/make_torrent.rst

 If a ``pad_size_limit`` is specified (other than -1), any file larger than the specified number of bytes will be preceeded by a pad file to align it with the start od a piece.
+The pad_file_limit is ignored unless the ``optimize`` flag is passed.

-The overlad that takes a ``torrent_info`` object will make a verbatim copy of its info dictionary (to preserve the info-hash).
+The overload that takes a ``torrent_info`` object will make a verbatim copy of its info dictionary (to preserve the info-hash).
 The copy of the info dictionary will be used by ``generate()``.
 This means that none of the member functions of create_torrent that affects the content of the info dictionary (such as ``set_hash()``), will have any affect.

+The ``flags`` arguments specifies options for the torrent creation.
+It can be any combination of the following flags:

+optimize
+	This will insert pad files to align the files to piece boundaries, for optimized disk-I/O.

+merkle
+	This will create a merkle hash tree torrent.
+A merkle torrent cannot be opened in clients that don't specifically support merkle torrents.
+	The benefit is that the resulting torrent file will be much smaller and not grow with more pieces.
+When this option is specified, it is recommended to have a 16 kiB piece size.

 generate()
 ----------